nilwurtz/docs/README.md

 # Docs

-Docs repository used primarily for deploying to Zenn.
+Docs repository used mainly for deploying to Zenn.